simonesilvestroni/m2m-website/_posts/2022-07-16-streaming-regret.md

   - 'apple music'
   - 'spotify'
   - 'music industry'
-description: 'People delegate music curation to distant corporations nowadays, forgetting that these can change it on a whim.
+description: 'Delegating music curation to soulless corporations doesn’t take into consideration that they can take it away on a whim.
 We’re losing control over the music we love.'
 syndication: yes
 syndicate:
   - name: Mastodon